Nekiplay/Neo-Scripts-WIKI/1.21.11/docs/README.md

 Lua version: 5.3

-Currently wiki only for default branch
+Currently wiki only for latest mod version for `Minecraft 1.21.11`

 Directory for scripts `config\neoscripts\scripts\`